 IJsland | Thema en kunst

-Het project duurt van 16 t/m 26 november.
+Het project duurt van 10 t/m 20 februari.

 There are no requirements but some volunteers with good computer skills, who are interested in journalism and/or photography, are needed for this camp.
 You should bring your camera and your laptop with you.

 JOURNALISM AND PHOTOGRAPHING IN REYKJAVIK